Roasted Red Pepper and Garlic Hummus

 Do you know Zoe?
 She’s the uber talented pastry chef behind Zoe Bakes, and another local Minnesota lovely.
 Her smile and beautiful energy can seriously light up the whole room.

 Here are a few more pictures from the souk my sister’s family frequented.
 I just can’t tell you how wonderful all the vegetables and fruits tasted.
 We still talk about those incredible cucumbers.
-They were just so “cucumbery”, the latest word in my personal dictionary of food.
+They were just so “cucumbery”, the latest word in my personal food dictionary!

 Roasted Red Pepper and Garlic Hummus